Get protected, get immunized. - Immune globulins are passive immunization agents. This means they give quick, short-term protection.

 I have a fear of needles.
 How can I prepare for my immunization?

 Many adults and children are afraid of needles.
-You can do many things before, during, and after immunization to be more comfortable.
+There are things you can do before, during, and after immunization to be more comfortable.
 Visit

 Commitment to Comfort for tips to make immunization a better experience.